 Developing, managing and growing a nonprofit program requires proper planning and specific knowledge and skills.
 The combination of these variables creates a solid roadmap to community impact and long-term success.
 Program Management is an on-going systematic process that nonprofit professionals follow as they plan, implement and evaluate an initiative.
 The process is not limited to a specific subject matter nor is it confined to a set term or planning cycle.
 The process can be applied on a small scale to an individual workshop; on a larger scale to a comprehensive community initiative or global effort.
 The scope may be different but the principles of program management remain the same.

-- Essentials: program coordinators and managers with less than five years of experience in program management, and oversight of one program with one or two funding sources and a small team (typically fewer than five staff and volunteers)
+Primarily intended for program coordinators and managers with less than five years of experience in program management, and oversight of one program with one or two funding sources and a small team (typically fewer than five staff and volunteers).

 WHAT YOU WILL LEARN